-Stepan's EPS have been somewhat inconsistent but over time, have grown at decent rates.
-The company is beholden to the world's manufacturers so any sort of economic weakness can have fairly severe consequences on earnings.
-It does boast a wide and deep array of customers so concentration isn't a problem, but as we've seen with the polymers business recently, weakness in just one business line can cause Stepan's results to vary widely from one year to another.
+Stepan's earnings have been somewhat inconsistent but over time, have grown at decent rates.
+The company is beholden to the world's manufacturers, so any sort of economic weakness can have severe consequences on earnings.
+It does boast a wide and deep array of customers, so concentration isn't a problem, but as we've seen with the polymers business recently, weakness in just one business line can cause Stepan's results to vary widely from one year to another.

-We are forecasting a five-year average EPS growth rate of 4.4%, consisting of mid-single digit sales growth and slightly weaker margins over time.
+We are forecasting a five-year average earnings-per-share growth rate of 4.4%, consisting of mid-single digit sales growth and slightly weaker margins over time.
 Stepan has been able to grow its revenue but the polymers business makes up half of its total operating profit and thus, weakness there materially impairs its overall margin profile.
 In addition, the company's cost-saving program has been in place for some time and has yielded operating margin gains, but those gains appear to be plateauing.
-That means further margin expansion will be difficult to come by in the near term.